solo-io/gloo/docs/content/guides/traffic_management/destination_types/ec2_upstream/_index.md

 ### Create a secret with AWS credentials

-- Gloo needs AWS credentials to be able to find EC2 resources
+- Gloo Edge needs AWS credentials to be able to find EC2 resources
 - Recommendation: create a set of credentials that only have access to the relevant resources.
   - In this example, the secret we create only has access to resources with the `gloo-tag:group1` tag.